 Le Parc Animalier de Merlet (Les Houches)

 This lovely animal park (located at an altitude of 1500m!) is a fantastic spring to early autumn destination for young walkers, where they can spot 🦌 deer, chamois, bouquetins (ibex), and even 🦙 llamas (!), wandering freely within the parameters of the park!
 You you can visit much of the park with a good buggy, but you’ll need a baby-carrier for the higher path.
-Also for families, you’ll find a sand-pit, a parcours ludique, and a restaurant on-site / there are special events over the summer months and some winter outings are also scheduled! / see website for more details regarding admission prices and more details / and see for recommendations for a family visit & parking / 🗓 opening dates: 1st May until end of September;
+Also for families, you’ll find a sand-pit, a parcours ludique, and a restaurant on-site / there are special events over the summer months and some winter outings are also scheduled! / see for recommendations for a family visit & parking / 🗓 opening dates: 1st May until end of September;

 [ ⇒ for more information, see for more information, see separate MBFF article ]

-🦌 Domaine le Coulairon – élevage de rennes (Megève) – reindeer in the 🏔 Pays du Mont-Blanc, and here you can visit the élevage! / various formules available (you need to book in advance): formule découverte, visit + goûter, and visit and dinner (in a typical Finnish Kota!) / you can also visit the 🐐 bergerie / 🗓 opening dates: ❄️ winter season (SHUT over the summer!) / website / FB page / reservations;
+🦌 Domaine le Coulairon – élevage de rennes (Megève) – reindeer in the 🏔 Pays du Mont-Blanc, and here you can visit the élevage! / various formules available (you need to book in advance): formule découverte, visit + goûter, and visit and dinner (in a typical Finnish Kota!) / you can also visit the 🐐 bergerie / 🗓 opening dates: ❄️ winter season (SHUT over the summer!) / reservations;

 You can also visit these 🐶 dog kennels au Pays du Mont-Blanc (and beyond):